 When can a service complaint be made?

-A complaint should be made as soon as possible and at the latest within four weeks of the issue arising so that we can consider and resolve it promptly.
+A complaint should be made as soon as possible and at the latest within four weeks of the issue arising or three months of the final decision in a case so that we can consider and resolve it promptly.

 Information to include in your service complaint

 It helps us if you can state clearly what happened, why you are making a complaint and what you would like us to do.

 - your email address

 - if you need someone to act on your behalf, please make sure they provide evidence of your authority to do so.

 How we deal with a customer service complaint